HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 For disabled users there are significant barriers caused by autoplaying and looping video.
 For screen reader users, a video that contains audio will likely disrupt the announcements and lead to confusion.
 For folks with cognitive disabilities such as ADHD, video can be very distracting and interrupt the user's ability to use and understand the interface.
 People with vestibular conditions can be dangerously triggered by video as well.

-The Web Content Accessibility Guidelines has a criteria [2.2.2 Pause, Stop, Hide](https://www.w3.org/WAI/WCAG21/Understanding/pause-stop-hide.html) that requires that any moving, blinking or scrolling content (including video) that plays for longer than 5 seconds have a mechanism to pause, stop, or hide it.
+The Web Content Accessibility Guidelines has a criteria <a hreflang="en" href="https://www.w3.org/WAI/WCAG21/Understanding/pause-stop-hide.html">2.2.2 Pause, Stop, Hide</a> that requires that any moving, blinking or scrolling content (including video) that plays for longer than 5 seconds have a mechanism to pause, stop, or hide it.

 {{ figure_markup(
   image="common-video-attributes.png",